tinymce/tinymce-docs/_includes/configuration/inline.md

 For more information on the differences between the editing modes, please see this page [here]({{ site.baseurl }}/general-configuration-guide/use-tinymce-inline/).

-### Inline editing and complex stylesheets
+### CSS stylesheets and inline editor content

-When using {{site.productname}} in the inline mode, the editor inherits the CSS stylesheet from the page it is embedded in.
+When using {{site.productname}} in inline mode, the editor inherits the CSS stylesheet from the page it is embedded in.

 If the editor is used in inline mode, care should be taken when using styling that depends on structures within the editor.
 For example, if there's a class like this: